callat-qcd/espressodb/README.md

 Its objective is to be intuitive and fast.

 More specifically, EspressoDB is built on top of the Object-Relational Mapping web framework [Django](https://docs.djangoproject.com) and adds additional convenience functionalities to easily set up your project.
+Additionally, EspressoDB provides an extended framework of data consistency checks, giving users the freedom to define data tables and their relationships which uniquely mirror the underlying computation.

 ## What does EspressoDB provide?